Cocaine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Being unable to control or limit cocaine use.

 Cocaine addiction is a chronic and relapsing brain disease and should be addressed as soon as possible.
-Although there is no quick fix or cure for cocaine addiction, it can be overcome with a thorough and comprehensive drug and alcohol rehab program.
+Although there is no quick fix or cure for cocaine addiction, it can be overcome with a thorough and comprehensive treatment program.

 Comprehensive treatment for cocaine addiction should always begin with a medically assisted cocaine detox program.
-Detoxing from cocaine at home is very dangerous, so it is always recommended that individuals complete the detox and withdrawal process in a medically monitored environment.
-This ensures that medical assistance is nearby in the event of a life-threatening emergency.
+Detoxing from cocaine at home is very dangerous, so it is always recommended that individuals complete the detox and cocaine withdrawal process in a medically monitored environment.
+This ensures that medical assistance is nearby in the event of a life-threatening emergency during cocaine withdrawal.

-Medically assisted cocaine detox programs also provide 24/7 monitoring and treatment for uncomfortable physical symptoms associated with cocaine withdrawal.
-These typically include:
+Medically assisted cocaine detox programs also provide 24/7 monitoring and treatment for uncomfortable physical symptoms associated with cocaine addiction recovery.
+Cocaine withdrawal symptoms typically include:

 - Cocaine cravings